savagesteel/d1-file-formats/DUN.md

 ## I. Description

-TODO: Write description here
+Diablo 1 DUN level maps use the `.dun` file extension.
+The DUN level maps contain portions of levels used by the random level generation algorithm.
+Some of these files contain generic level layouts, other contain quest specific level layouts.

-Level graphics data longer than one byte (WORDs and DWORDs)	is stored using little-endian byte order.
+Level maps data longer than one byte (WORDs and DWORDs)	is stored using little-endian byte order.

 ## II.
 File Structure